Ex-fund manager sues BlackRock for contract breach

-(Reuters) - A former fund manager at BlackRock Inc (BLK.N) sued the company on Tuesday, alleging it did not provide him with investment results for his funds as his employment contract required, according to court documents.
+July 3 (Reuters) - A former fund manager at BlackRock Inc sued the company on Tuesday, alleging it did not provide him with investment results for his funds as his employment contract required, according to court documents.

 Michael Lipsky, who resigned from BlackRock, the world’s largest asset manager, in December, 2010, alleged that he repeatedly asked BlackRock for his fund performance record for the period in which he worked there, but the company “deliberately refused to comply,” according to a complaint filed in New York State Supreme Court in Manhattan.